-As an FBA seller, you probably get many of your receipts for expenses sent via email.
+As an FBA seller, you probably get many of your receipts for tax-deductible expenses sent via email.

-If this is the case, then most good automated accounting programs (including Xero or Quickbooks) allow you to forward the email to them for automatic storage of your receipt.
+Most automated accounting programs allow you to forward the email to them for automatic storage of your receipt. (including Xero or Quickbooks)

-If you’re walking more on the side of caution and visiting your accountant to have your taxes done, then here’s what they would like to see:
+When visiting your accountant to have your Amazon FBA taxes done, here’s what they like to see:

 - Financial statements.
 These might include a balance sheet, income statement and cash flow statement, although the one most important to your accountant for tax filing is the income statement.

 - Summary of business expenses, including cost of goods sold and any inventory write-offs or donations.

 - Vehicle log where applicable for business-related use.

 - Home office expenses.
 Here’s what Quickbooks has to say: “These expenses include a percentage of your utilities, repairs and maintenance, home insurance, and mortgage interest or rent.
 You can calculate your home-office deduction by dividing the square footage of your office space by the livable square footage of your house, or by dividing the number of rooms your home office occupies by the total number of rooms in the house.
 Using either formula, multiply your total home expenses by the home-office percentage.
 Some accountants will ask for all of your original receipts, while others will only want the summary; be sure to ask what your accountant expects you to provide and prep those documents.”

 - Form 1098, showing mortgage interest and property taxes.
 This is for the home office deduction if you have a mortgage.